alexlafroscia/____apollo-watch-query-subscription-bug/README.md

 I was able to create a reproduction where the observable does not fire consistently.
 From my experience, it usually goes something like:

-1. Perform a `writeQuery` where nothing happens
+1. Perform a `writeQuery` where the `watchQuery` does not update
-2. Perform a `writeQuery` where nothing happens
+2. Perform a `writeQuery` where the state from before the `writeQuery` is emitted from the `watchQuery`

-3. Perform a `writeQuery` that emits the original state, plus the first two objects pushed into the store, but not the one that was _just_ created
+Essentially, we lose the first event.

 ## Reproducing the bug